-Source: SEI research, JP Morgan.
+Source: SEI Research, JP Morgan.
 Private credit is the average coupon of deals tracked by JP Morgan since January 2022.
-CLOIE yields are as of 1/31/24.
-Index returns are for illustrative purposes only and do not represent actual portfolio performance.
-Index returns do not reflect any management fees, transaction costs, or expenses.
-Indexes are unmanaged and one cannot invest directly in an index.
-Past performance does not guarantee future results.
+CLOIE yields are as of 12/31/24.

 Private credit appears to be less volatile, but that is due to a lack of daily mark-to-market.
 In reality, the CLO and CDLI indexes demonstrate an 86% correlation and behave very similarly.
 The volatility of the CLO index is more of a measure of the price of liquidity.
 For liquidity suppliers (buyers during periods of stress) the supply-demand imbalance creates an interesting contractual upside.
 Unlike stocks, fixed-income instruments are contractual obligations.
 For CLOs, defaults need to rise above GFC levels for senior tranches to lose what they are contractually owed.
 In return for assuming the risk that default rates remain below levels reached during the GFC, senior tranche CLO investors can earn yields that exceed investment policy statement return objectives.
 CLO securitization not only helps to diversify idiosyncratic risk, but senior tranches also earn attractive yields despite a structure that mitigates a historically high level of defaults.